-She advises on claims concerning the validity of wills, disputed estates, the rectification of wills, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and the removal and replacement of executors.
+She advises on claims concerning the validity of wills, disputed estates, disputed lifetime and post-death property transfers, the rectification of wills, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and the removal and replacement of executors.
+She advises on professional negligence claims against solicitors arising out of these areas of work.

-Katie also deals with disputes which arise within an agricultural setting and takes a keen interest in agricultural proprietary estoppel claims.
+Katie also deals with disputes which arise within an agricultural setting and has keen interest in agricultural proprietary estoppel claims and agricultural partnership disputes.

 Successfully secured the removal of an executor and obtained a costs order imposing a personal costs liability against the removed executor.